Azure/batch-shipyard/recipes/MADL-CPU-OpenMPI/README.md

     * `-b` location for the algorithm's binary"

 * The training data will need to be shredded to match the number of VMs and the thread's count per VM, and then deployed to a mounted Azure blob that the VM docker images have read/write access.
-We created a basic python script that can be used to shred and deploy the training data to a blob container identified by the user.
-Data shredding files can be found [here](./DataShredding).
+A basic python script that can be used to shred and deploy the training data to a blob container, and other data shredding files can be found [here](./DataShredding).
 * `shared_data_volumes`  should contain the shared data volume with an `azureblob` volume driver as specified in the global configuration file found [here](./config/config.yaml).

 * `multi_instance` property must be defined